-Regression Analysis is a way of estimating the relationships between different variables by examining the behavior of the system.
-There are many techniques for modeling and analyzing the dependent and independent variables.
-For example, transformations can be used to reduce the hire-order terms in the model.
+A Regression Analysis is a way of gauging the relationships between different variables by looking at the behavior of the system.
+There are many analysis techniques used to determine the relationship between dependent and independent variables.
+However, a Regression Analysis is one of the best.
+For example, transformations can be used to reduce the higher-order terms in the model.

 Remember the equation for a line that you learned in high school?
-Y = mx + b where m is the slope of the line and b is the point on the y axis where the line intercepts?
-Given the slope (m) and the y intercept (b), you can plug in any value for X and get a result y.
-Very straightforward and very useful.
+Y = mx + b where m is the slope of the line, and b is the point on the y-axis where the line intercepts.
+Given the slope (m) and the y-intercept (b), you can plug in any value for X and get a result y.
+Very simple and very useful.
 That’s what we are trying to do in root cause analysis when we say “solve for y.”

-Unfortunately (or perhaps entertainingly) real life systems do not always boil down to a simple equation.
-Sometimes you just have a collection of points on your graph and you need to make sense of them.
-That’s where regression analysis comes in to play; you are basically trying to derive an equation from the graph of your data.
+Unfortunately, real life systems do not always boil down to a simple math problem.
+Sometimes you just have a collection of points on a graph, and your boss tells you to make sense of them.
+That’s where regression analysis comes into play; you are basically trying to derive an equation from the graph of your data.

 “In the business world, the rear view mirror is always clearer than the windshield.”

 The easiest kind of regression is linear regression.
-Imagine that all of your data lined up in a neat row.
-You could draw a straight line connecting all points and would be able to create a simple equation Y = mx + b that we talked about earlier.
-That way you would have a model that would faithfully predict what your system would do given any input of x.
+Imagine that all of your data is lined up in a neat row.
+If you could draw a straight line through all points that would model a simple equation Y = mx + b that we talked about earlier.
+That would give you a model that would predict what your system would do given any input of x.

-But what if your data only “kinda-sorta” looks like a line?
+But what if your data doesn’t look like a line?

 Method of Least Squares

-Here we use a method to create the best-possible approximation of a line given the data set.
+The Method of least squares is a method to create the best possible approximation of a line given the data set.

-How well the created line fits the data can be measured by the Standard Error of Estimate.
-The larger the Standard Error of the Estimate, the greater the dispersion of the charted points around the line.
+How well the created line fits the data can be determined by the Standard Error of Estimate.
+The larger the Standard Error of the Estimate, the greater the distance of the charted points from the line.